apernaah/site/_posts/life.md

 ## My Career
 The only areas of my life (and of others) where I consciously make decisions and take full control are education and career.
 This is where my focus lies.

 I don’t aspire to be a manager, a leader, or an entrepreneur.
 I want to be an engineer and an excellent one at that.
 My Obsessive-Compulsive Disorder (OCD) actually helps me here, ensuring whatever work I produce is perfect, no matter how long it takes.
+But there are times when I thrive under pressure because of the procrastination, I put off projects till the deadline and it gives me an adrenaline rush to make it work (and perfectly too).

 I currently work in a place where my effort is recognized.
 I know my managers talk about my quality of work, though they don't say it directly to me.
 I dislike attention because it puts me on the spot, and if I fail, the disappointment of others feels crushing.
 That’s why I intentionally keep the expectations people have of me lower.

 For now, I'm confident in my decision to channel my intensity and need for perfection into my work, where I know I can excel, rather than into a commitment where my deepest fears might lead to disappointment.